devtron-labs/devtron/docs/reference/glossary.md

 ### Devtron Apps

-The containerization of your source code followed by its deployment is totally configurable if you create a Devtron App.
-Custom apps deployed on Kubernetes cluster using the CI/CD feature of Devtron are called Devtron Apps.
+Devtron Apps are the micro-services deployed using Kubernetes-native CI/CD with Devtron.
 To create one, go to Applications → Create (button) → Custom App.

 ### Dockerfile